 Lauren Harkey, a Charlotte native, earned a B.A. with distinction in Art History and Psychology from the University of North Carolina at Chapel Hill.
 After graduation, Lauren interned with Carla Hanzal, the former Curator of Contemporary Art at The Mint Museum and the current Vice President of Public Art for The Arts and Science Council.
 Lauren earned her Masters of Letters in Modern and Contemporary Art with distinction from the University of Glasgow in association with Christie’s Education in London, England, and her thesis was entitled Common Borders: The Contingent Subject in Contemporary Art.

 Lauren graduated cum laude from the University of North Carolina School of Law in 2014 and is licensed to practice law in North Carolina.
 In law school, Lauren won a national writing competition for her art law independent study paper entitled Copyright’s Identity Crisis in the Reflection of Contemporary Art.
 Since returning to Charlotte after her graduate work, Lauren has been actively involved in the arts community.
-Lauren currently serves as President of the Board of the Young Affiliates of the Mint Museum and as a member of the Craft, Design, & Fashion Collections Board of the Mint Museum.
+Lauren currently serves as Past President of the Board of the Young Affiliates of the Mint Museum and as a member of the Craft, Design, & Fashion Collections Board of the Mint Museum.
+Additionally, Lauren serves on the Historic South End Board and Alumni Council of Charlotte Country Day School.